 - Implementing monitoring and evaluation to establish baselines and assess impact

 - Initiating or expanding existing rabies eradication programs

-- Providing training for local veterinarians and dog management personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog catching
+- Providing training for local veterinarians and dog-handling personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog catching

-- Empowering communities to be more engaged in understanding and caring for the welfare needs of the dogs and cats in their families
+- Empowering communities to be more engaged in understanding and caring for the welfare needs of the dogs and cats in their neighborhoods

 - Encouraging a culture of adoption

-- Intervening when governments take inhumane action against free-roaming animals
+- Intervening when governments take inhumane action against roaming animals

-- Assisting with the transference of ownership of programs to local stakeholders
+- Assisting with the development of a successful program and a planned and sustainable transition to local stakeholders

 Other ways HSI helps dogs and cats

-HSI assists all animals, including dogs and cats, after disasters and we assist in the passage of laws and regulations to protect these animals.
+HSI assists governments in disaster preparedness and provides relief to all animals, including dogs and cats, after disasters occur.
+We assist in the passage of laws and regulations to protect these animals.
 We also campaign against the dog and cat meat trade in parts of Asia.
 Our reach extends beyond the countries in which we have hands-on programs.
+HSI’s Veterinary Training Program works with governments, universities and independent veterinarians to strengthen skills in high-quality spay/neuter surgery.
 HSI offers guidance as well as technical and other forms of support–including sponsorship of veterinary internships, and scholarships to attend our annual networking and training event Animal Care Expo–to local organizations and governments worldwide.